Home

 When people in almost every country in the world have used good bacteria and yeasts and knew the Benefits of Sauerkraut and other foods to improve general health since before the written word, it's a good bet that they are right.
 I predict that the future of medicine will go back to using simple proven remedies, like probiotics, to treat and to heal the many chronic illnesses that plague our society.

-You don't have to wait until medical science 'proves' alternative medicine right or wrong on this subject.
-Kefir milk, yogurt, sauerkraut and other fermented foods are excellent and tasty additions to your diet that you can find in most health food stores (make sure that they are NOT pasteurized as that kills the good bacteria) or Learn to Make Kefir Milk yourself at home.
+Kefir milk, yogurt, sauerkraut, Kombucha and other fermented foods are excellent and tasty additions to your diet that you can find in most health food stores (make sure that they are NOT pasteurized as that kills the good bacteria) or you can get the book Wild Fermentation: The Flavor, Nutrition, and Craft of Live-Culture Foods

-Probiotics are not a magic bullet that eliminates chronic illnesses.
-But in many cases, the immune system and digestive system can be improved in subtle ways that may make a big difference in your health over the long run.
+can be improved in subtle ways that may make a big difference in your health over the long run.
 Next, find out the effects that a 'Leaky Gut' can have on your digestive tract- AND your entire body....

 Next--->